 For obvious reasons, IT Support needs to be reliable.
 The fact is though, reliability is extremely difficult to achieve without over-resourcing, even if overt managerial effort is involved.
 And so it’s usually lacking, usually more than is known, something that is evidenced to an extent by service metrics and undesirable day-to-day occurrences, even in organizations with high operational maturity.

 Setting the IT service desk scene

-Then, if you have a resolution service level agreement (SLA) (maximum lead-time) in place, if it’s above 80%, then you’re doing well relative to the industry norm.
+Then, if you have an IT support resolution service level agreement (SLA) (maximum lead-time) in place, if it’s above 80%, then you’re doing well relative to the industry norm.
 It means, however, that one in every five customers are not assisted within the period deemed to be acceptable.
 It seems to me that this is not good by any stretch of the imagination, especially because IT service customers often expect or need attention much faster than the SLA.

-More than this though, tickets placed “on-hold” might remain open and abandoned for weeks or months without breaching their SLA.
+More than this though, IT support tickets placed “on-hold” might remain open and abandoned for weeks or months without breaching their SLA.
 Furthermore, if “first time fix” tickets are not excluded from the analysis (by reason they should be), the lead-time failure rate will actually be much higher.